myvivarium/MyVivarium/README.md

 - `message.php`: Displays session messages as Bootstrap alerts.
 - `logout.php`: Logs out the user by destroying the session and redirecting to the login page.
 - `delete_file.php`: Script handles deleting uploaded files from the server and database.
-- `export_data.php`: Allows admins to export all database tables into CSV files and package them into a ZIP file for download.
+- `export_data.php`: Allows admins to export all database tables into CSV files.
 - `manage_tasks.php`: Manages tasks in a database, allowing users to add, edit, and delete tasks.
 - `get_task.php`: Retrieves specific task details from the database with the provided task ID.
 - `send_email.php`: Processes a queue of pending emails, requires setting it up as a cron job.
 - `demo-banner.php`: Displays a banner at the top of the page in demo mode.
 - `demo-credentials.php`: Displays the demo admin credentials on the login page.
 - `demo-disclaimer.php`: Displays the demo disclaimer on the login page.

+## Demo Website

+We have a demo website available at [https://demo.myvivarium.online](https://demo.myvivarium.online).
+Please use the access details provided on the login page.
+This is a demo site for exploring features.
+All data will be cleared periodically.
+Do not enter any sensitive or critical information.

 ## Contributing
 We welcome contributions to improve MyVivarium.
 Please follow these steps to contribute: